RachanaVenati/Visualization_music/README.md

 # Visualization_music

 # Problem statement
-Visualization of relation between music parameters like tempo, and energy to the socioeconomic condition of the country.
+.Visualization of relation between music parameters like tempo, and energy to the socioeconomic condition of the country.

-Geoheat map to show country contribution.
+.Geoheat map to show country contribution.

 -------------------------------------------------------------------------------------------------------------------------------------